-Most refugee claimants live freely in Canada for their entire claim process.
+Most refugee claimants live freely in Canada for their entire refugee claim process.
 Only a small number are arrested and detained (held in custody).

 Flight risk